krallice/exp/cs/sorting/sorting.md

 	+ depleted either left or right, copy the rest of the remaining pile to our master array

 Complexity = O(n log n)

+### Quick Sort:

+Quicksort, in Chapter 7, also sorts n numbers in place, but its worst-case running time is O(n^2).
+Its expected running time is O(n log n), however, and it generally outperforms heapsort in practice.
+Like insertion sort, quicksort has tight code, and so the hidden constant factor in its running time is small.
+It is a popular algorithm for sorting large input arrays